 And then it's off to Hell.
 Handbasket not included.

-Showing exactly zero - repeat, zero compassion for the tortured souls around them, they also find themselves in one of the lamest bits of design you will ever see.
-Remember that thing in the read me about the combat having been changed between the manual and the final game.
+Showing exactly zero, repeat, zero compassion for the tortured souls around them, they also find themselves in one of the lamest bits of design you will ever see.
+Remember that thing in the readme about the combat having been changed between the manual and the final gam?.
 Here's an example of what they meant.
 If the two go up to Sanguinarius and try to talk to him, there's no fight.
 He just kills them dead.
-Okay.
+OK.
 Well, in fairness, no weapons.
 Luckily, weapons are available on the previous screen.
 A laser pistol.
 A gatling gun.
 A sniper rifle.
 If you pick one up though, the same thing happens.
 Huh.

-On the plus side, good news for Oculus Rift!
+On the plus side, good news for Oculus!
 By the end of the 21st century, virtual reality is going to be all that anybody talks about.
 All.
 The.
 Bloody.
 Time.
-Bad news for Oculus Rift, it's illegal.
+Bad news for Oculus, it's illegal.
 As in 'get your ass to Hell' illegal, unlike some other things.
 Comic books for instance... sorry, 'comix' are technically banned, but a few shops get the benefit of a blind eye turned their way long as they restrict their inventory.
 To, uh, things with names like "Sex Gods II" apparently.
 And "Spunko!"
 No comment.

 Also here... wait a minute!
 Zoom in on that poster.